stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 [[toc]]

 ## Getting started

-### The basics: devices and functions

-At the highest level, a Thingpedia entry is just a nodejs package, whose main entry point is a _device class_.

-From a device class, the system will obtain _device instances_, which are the individual objects that represent things in the system (we use "device" as a term in the code to mean both physical devices and web services).
-A device instance contains all the descriptors that are needed to identify the thing, such as account ID or IP/MAC address, and contains any authentication information.

-From each device instance, when needed the system will invoke _Thingpedia functions_.
-A Thingpedia function is an abstraction over a query or an action.

-### Become a developer
+A developer account is required to make contributions to Thingpedia.
 You can request a developer account from [here](/user/request-developer).
-Once you are approved by the Thingpedia administrators (you can check your status from [your profile page](/user/profile)), you will be able to upload your own devices or services to Thingpedia and enable users to use it through Almond.
+Once you are approved by the Thingpedia administrators (you can check your status from [your profile page](/user/profile)), you will be able to upload your own devices to Thingpedia and enable users to use it through Almond.
+(We use the term _device_ to refer to both physical device and web service.)

 The device creation page lives [here](https://almond.stanford.edu/thingpedia/upload/create).